kprevas/ronin/Using-Ronin-and-Tosa-Together.md

 ---
-title: Using Ronin and RoninDB Together
+title: Using Ronin and Tosa Together
 layout: default
 ---

-As you may have noticed, each RoninDB entity type defines `fromID()` and `toID()` methods, which means that they are also valid Ronin entity types.
+As you may have noticed, each Tosa entity type defines `fromID()` and `toID()` methods, which means that they are also valid Ronin entity types.
-Using RoninDB entities in a Ronin app therefore requires no extra effort on your part.
-For example, if you have a RoninDB type called `db.mydb.Person`, you can define a Ronin controller like:
+Using Tosa entities in a Ronin app therefore requires no extra effort on your part.
+For example, if you have a Tosa type called `db.mydb.Person`, you can define a Ronin controller like:

 {% highlight js %}